-Similarly, if the link goes from syntactic position to thematic role (e.g., $subject \to AGENT$, as in the bottom part of Table 2), we consider all the links that link from that syntactic position (i.e., we also include $subject \to PATIENT$ and $subject \to OTHER$).
-N is the set of link instances involving that syntactic position (e.g., subject), and we count how many obey the link under consideration ($subject \to AGENT$); if this number is greater than or equal to $N - \frac{N}{ln(N)}$, the link under consideration is reliable.
-In Table 2, we see that this leads to a three-year-old child considering the $subject \to AGENT$ link reliable for use, but not for break and belong.
+Similarly, if the link goes from syntactic position to thematic role (e.g., subject \rightarrow AGENT, as in the bottom part of Table 2), we consider all the links that link from that syntactic position (i.e., we also include subject \rightarrow PATIENT and subject \rightarrow OTHER).
+N is the set of link instances involving that syntactic position (e.g., subject), and we count how many obey the link under consideration (subject \rightarrow AGENT); if this number is greater than or equal to $N - \frac{N}{ln(N)}$, the link under consideration is reliable.
+In Table 2, we see that this leads to a three-year-old child considering the subject \rightarrow AGENT link reliable for use, but not for break and belong.